SolraBizna/ars-emu/README.md

 You'll either have to edit one of the files in `make/target` or write one of your own.
 All of the targets already present (other than `Linux`) are intended for cross-compiling from my releng environment, and will require minor tweaking.

-If you're cross-compiling for another platform, pass `CROSS_COMPILE=1` to your `make` invocations.
-This will prevent it from attempting to build and run the font compiler, and as a side effect prevent building any of the data files.
-You will need to obtain a `Data` directory from a self-hosted build of ARS-emu in order to run the resulting binary.
-(The `Data` directory does not change from one platform to another.)

 If your build is happening with the wrong target, delete `make/cur_target.mk` and run `make` again again.

 # Limits (and lack thereof)